ray2501/Tcl-Related-Link/README.md

 ## Time

+The [clock](https://www.tcl.tk/man/tcl8.6/TclCmd/clock.htm) command performs several operations that obtain and manipulate values that represent times.

+This command [time](https://www.tcl.tk/man/tcl8.6/TclCmd/time.htm) will call the Tcl interpreter count times to evaluate script (or once if count is not specified).
+It will then return a string of the form.

 * [tclclockmod](https://github.com/sebres/tclclockmod) - Tcl clock extension:
 faster Tcl-module for the replacement of the standard "clock" ensemble of tcl